1. Appraisal Problems

 Buyers and Sellers look at 10-15 homes before making a buying decision.
 Because of this, setting a competitive price relative to the competition is an essential component to a successful marketing strategy.
 Some real estate agents will mislead their customers by listing way above market value to secure business, resulting in a dead listing with no offers.

 At Showcase Properties, we value and respect our customers.
 We will always offer the best strategy for listing your property.
 Don’t just list your property, Showcase It.
 Click here for our FREE Seller’s guide.
-To learn more about how an agent helps a seller set a price, check out our blog post “The Art of the Asking Price”.
+To learn more about how an agent helps a seller set a price, check out our blog post “The Art of the Asking Price” or check out our top tips for selling your house.

 If you have questions or are ready to list your home, contact our team of Alachua and Marion County realtors today.